praveen-cognizant/Neuro-AI-Documentation/4 Development_Guide.md

 # Airline Helpdesk Development Guide

 This guide outlines the development process and structure of the Airline Helpdesk Chatbot system.
+In this example, reading PDF or text files is just a quick way to “ground” the agent into a company’s policies.
+For more complex us case you might want to implement a RAG tool that delegates to a RAG agent for instance.

 ## Development Sequence